mkbabb/parse-that/docs/tranches/B/B.md

 full-product family and its private source-leaf seam are therefore killed, not advanced.
 The corpus remains reproducible falsification evidence only.

-P2 remains active for row-complete full-subject disposition and cold/hot/memo/allocation/optimizer evidence reconciliation.
-No unordered candidate survives.
+P2 is row-complete at `c3d42d4`.
+All twenty P1 subjects now have an exact P2 KEEP, KILL, RED or ROUTED disposition.
+No replacement family survives: compiled graph/table/source leaves, balanced discard, unordered S/D and the callback/ASCII/sticky leaf widenings are retired.
+The remaining transaction, run-state, slot/span, recovery and consumer-result mechanisms are behavioral laws, not an admitted candidate.
+P3 is next, beginning with same-FIRST speculative recovery and a direct closure-kernel surface cut.
 The live production parser source remains rejected M3 at `90d4ec5`; M2 at `de36d57` remains the performance control.
-No bootstrap, P3, formation, execution or release credit follows.
+No bootstrap, formation, execution or release credit follows.

 ## Debt and terminal dispositions